 Once you have chosen the perfect design for the front of your coin, don't forget about the back.
 Leaving the back of your coin blank will result in an unfinished look.
 It's always a great idea to keep the back of the coin fair simply, adding just a single word or a phrase.
 However, you can choose another image and other text for a more detailed approach.
 While the front of your coin may be more decorative, a less complicated back will allow people to pay more attention to the details of your message.
 Remember, you can also choose to make the back just as detailed and unique as the front.
 Remember, keep it simple!

 At ChallengeCoins4Less.com, we know custom challenge coins.
-We’ve been producing top-quality custom coins for over fifteen years, including military challenge coins, firefighter challenge coins, and many others.
+We’ve been producing top-quality custom coins for 20 years, including military challenge coins, firefighter challenge coins, and many others.
 We understand their importance and tradition, which is why we take pride in every design we create.
 If you want to find out more about military challenge coins or the process of creating a challenge coin, give us a call toll-free at (855) 272-8451.
 You can also email us.
 Let us show you how easy designing custom military challenge coins can be.

 Hello, I'm Jesse Daugherty, a music enthusiast, sports aficionado, and an avid supporter of the arts.
 I'm a writer and content creator.
 For the past 5 years, I've shared my knowledge of custom challenge coins and other promotional products, exploring their designs, meaning, and purpose.